 The requesting party represents the physical therapy profession.
 Physical therapists have traditionally practiced dry needling.
-On March 23, 2023, the Board promulgated a final rule regarding the practice of dry needling.
+On March 23, 2023, the Indiana Board of Physical Therapy (board) promulgated a final rule regarding the practice of dry needling.
 The new rules require physical therapists to obtain fifty (50) hours of specific education prior to practicing dry needling.
 The education requirements go into effect on June 30, 2024.